rednafi/digressions/_posts/2020-03-26-python-contextmanager.md

 You can use context managers as decorators also.
 To do so, while defining the class, you have to inherit from `contextlib.ContextDecorator` class.
 Let's make a `RunTime` decorator that will be applied on a file-opening function.
 The decorator will:

-* print a user provided description of the function
+* Print a user provided description of the function
-* print the time it takes to run the function
+* Print the time it takes to run the function